Search results for

 Apple Pay perfectly personifies Apple's mantra of things just working.
 After set up, you never have to open the app again unless you have to update something.

 The nice part of Apple Pay is how well it integrates with everything.
-I originally set it up on the iPhone and could immediately use it on the MacBook.
+I initially set it up on the iPhone and could immediately use it on the MacBook.
 It’s just there, and it works.
 The settings for Apple Pay are in the iOS and macOS settings.
 As I said earlier, you never have to open the app again if you don’t want to.

 The only downside to Apple Pay (and Apple Wallet) is the small stuff.
 You can send money, but you have to use Messages for it, which seems arbitrary to me.
 There aren’t any offers or perks for using it unless you sign up for an Apple credit card.
 I appreciate minimalism, but at the same time, it can occasionally feel too simple.